 • numbered 5, such as family-sized yoghurt and ice cream containers

-• Clean glass, such as clear and coloured glass bottles or jars.
+• Clean glass bottles and jars.

-Remember to put the lids in the red bin.
 It's important that all bottles and containers have the tops or lids removed and to put any lids in the red bin.

 Anything else needs to go in your red or green wheelie bin, or you can drop it for free at nearest EcoDrop.